 According to Paysafe, 62% of consumers see fraud as an inevitable risk of shopping online.
 Yet, while many are willing to take the chance in exchange for the convenience ecommerce provides, many others will turn their back on brands they deem unsecure.
 One fifth of consumers have stopped using a company after suffering a data breach, according to Thales, for example.

 To alleviate concerns, retailers will need to consider advanced forms of protection.
-For instance, 58% of consumers agree that biometric authentication can help to make the payment process more secure.
+For instance, around 60% of consumers agree that biometric authentication can help to make the payment process more secure.

 Slow and inconvenient customer service